If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 But for fun.

-So that’s how we have it at our nights.
+And that’s how we have it at our nights.

 What we are about is getting regular (but awesome) non-dancer people who want a mentally and physically stimulating break to have a little bit of sunshine within their busy working week.